 The risk a community is exposed to after treatment measures have been implemented.
 For a town protected by a levee, the residual flood risk is the consequences of the levee being overtopped by floods larger than the design flood.
 For an area where flood risk is managed by land-use planning controls, the residual flood risk is the risk associated with the consequences of floods larger than the DFE on the community.

-‘The chance of something happening that will have an impact on objectives’ (ISO 13000:2009).
-It is measured in terms of consequences and likelihood.
 Risk is based upon the consideration of the consequences of the full range of flood behaviour on communities and their social settings, and the natural and built environment.
 Risk is often thought of as the ‘downside of a gamble’ (Rowe 19904) (see also likelihood and consequence).

 The systematic use of available information to determine how often specified (flood) events occur and the magnitude of their likely consequences.
 Flood risk analysis is normally undertaken as part of a floodplain management study, and involves an assessment of flood levels and hazard associated with a range of flood events (see also flood study).

 The systematic application of management policies, procedures and practices to the tasks of identifying, analysing, assessing, treating and monitoring flood risk.
 Flood risk management is undertaken as part of a floodplain management plan.
 The floodplain management plan reflects the adopted means of managing flood risk (see also floodplain management plan).